Raz-y/backend-development-roadmap/README.md

 # Backend Developer Roadmap

 ## Introduction
 Welcome to my journey through the Backend Developer Roadmap!
-This repository is a living document of my progress, challenges, and insights as I traverse the comprehensive roadmap laid out by [roadmap.sh](https://roadmap.sh/backend).
+This repository is a living document of my progress, challenges, and insights as I traverse the comprehensive roadmap laid out by [roadmap.sh](https://roadmap.sh/backend) and [raodmap.sh](https://roadmap.sh/r/tech-1go9l).
 Here, you'll find detailed documentation of each step, personal reflections, and a host of resources that have aided my learning process.

 ## Roadmap Overview
 The Backend Developer Roadmap is a structured guide designed for aspiring backend developers.
 It encompasses a variety of topics ranging from basic programming concepts to complex database management systems.
 Below is the roadmap for reference: